kealanparr/old-next-js-developer-forge/content/pages/posts/great-teams.md

 ### Fast, non-fragile pipelines
 When you either merge your feature branch, or push into master - you have fast CI/CD pipelines that don't regularly break/hang.
 ### Automated testing
-Normally as part of your pipeline, you have a host of unit and integration tests that run, and place a comment on the Merge Request is appropiate.
+Normally as part of your pipeline, you have a host of unit and integration tests that run, and place a comment on the Merge Request if appropiate.
 ### Pre-push checks
 For smaller non-test related checks, you may have pre-push checks that ensure your commit message follow a certain pattern/references a ticket *etc*
 ### Unit tests